Topological properties of positively curved manifolds with symmetry: New tools

+The third sufficient condition for rational $4$--periodicity is the following.
+Its proof is a simple combination of the connectedness lemma and Theorems \ref{WilkingPD} and \ref{thmP}.

-We will use this theorem in the proof of Corollary \ref{OddBettis}.
-For now, we combine it with Theorem \ref{WilkingPD} to prove the following observation, which will serve as a convenient tool in our proofs of Theorem \ref{thm:LinearAssumption}: \begin{prop} Let $M^n$ be a closed, one--connected manifold with positive sectional curvature.
+\begin{prop} Let $M^n$ be a closed, one-connected manifold with positive sectional curvature.
 If $M$ both contains a totally geodesic submanifold of codimension $k\leq \frac{n+2}{4}$ and has symmetry rank at least $2\log_2 n + \frac{k}{2} + 1$, then $H^*(M;\Q)$ is $4$--periodic. \end{prop}

 \begin{proof} By \thm{WilkingPD}, the existence of a codimension $k$ totally geodesic submanifold implies that there exists $y \in H^k(M;\Q)$ such that the maps $H^i(M;\Q) \to H^{i+k}(M;\Q)$ given by multiplication by $y$ are injective for $k - 1 < i \leq n-2k + 1$ and surjective for $k-1 \leq i < n- 2k + 1$.